iammokesh/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
+1.Read the dataset and create a copy of the data.
-1.Load and preprocess the dataset (remove unwanted columns and convert categorical data).
+2.Remove unwanted columns and check missing/duplicate values.
+3.Convert categorical data into numerical form using Label Encoding.

-2.Split the data into training and testing sets.

-3.Train the Logistic Regression model using the training data.
+4.Split the dataset into training and testing data and train the Logistic Regression model.

-4.Evaluate accuracy and visualize results using a sigmoid curve plot.
+5.Predict the results and evaluate the model using accuracy, confusion matrix, and classification report.

 ## Program:
 ```python